Language-Integrated Recursive Queries (Full Version): Evaluation

-Table~\ref{tab:perf} shows the execution time (s) of the RQB presented in Section~\ref{sec:eval:rqb}.
-The ``Collections'' column shows the execution time of the query implemented purely within the programming language using the Collections API and no database backend.
-The ``ScalaSQL'' column shows the execution time of the latest state-of-the-art language-integrated query library ScalaSQL, using non-recursive SQL queries (as recursion is not supported).
-This approach is representative of other language-integrated query libraries in Scala that support only non-recursive SQL. \oopsla{Because we use an embedded database system that runs within the same process as the application, avoiding the overhead of round-trips between database and application, this approach is equivalent to a PL/SQL approach.
-The ``SQL String'' column shows the execution time of sending raw strings directly to the JDBC driver without any language-integration.} The ``TyQL'' column shows the execution time of the query using \system{}.
-The final columns, ``vs. Collections'', ``vs. ScalaSQL''\oopsla{, and ``vs. SQL String''} show the speedup of \system{} over each respective approach.
+\subparagraph{Experimental Setup.} Table~\ref{tab:perf} shows the execution time (s) of the RQB presented in Section~\ref{sec:eval:rqb}.
+The ``Coll'' column shows the execution time of the query implemented purely within the programming language using the Collections API and no database.
+The ``ScalaSQL'' column shows the execution time of the latest state-of-the-art language-integrated query library ScalaSQL, using non-recursive SQL queries (as recursion is not supported) {run on an embedded relational database, DuckDB~\cite{duckdb}}.
+This approach is representative of other language-integrated query libraries in Scala since they support only non-recursive SQL.
+Because we use an embedded database that runs within the same process as the application, avoiding the overhead of round-trips between database and application, this approach is equivalent to a PL/SQL approach.
+The ``SQL-Str'' column shows the execution time of sending raw strings directly to the JDBC driver without any language-integration.
+The ``TyQL'' column shows the execution time of the query using \system{}.
+The rightmost columns, ``vs.Coll'', ``vs. ScalaSQL'', and ``vs. SQL-Str'' show the speedup of \system{} over each respective approach.
 In the speedup columns, ``>'' indicates that the baseline did not terminate within a 10-minute timeout so we calculate the minimum speedup.
-The ``It'' column states the number of iterations needed for the Collections API and non-recursive SQL to reach a fixed point (it was not possible to extract the number of iterations from the DuckDB internals without impacting the result) and the ``size'' column states the total size of the input relations. \oopsla{* indicates the benchmarking harness margin of error exceeds the difference in execution time (max margin of error - difference average execution time) > 0 and can be considered to have equivalent runtimes due to normal variation in the JVM JIT.}
+The ``It'' column states the number of iterations needed for the Collections API and non-recursive SQL to reach a fixed point (it was not possible to extract the number of iterations from the DuckDB internals without impacting the result) and the ``size'' column states the total size of the input relations.